-I'm frequently asked how to find a job or a place to study, either in industrial design or user-interface design (Human-Computer Interaction).
+I’m frequently asked how to find a job or a place to study, either in design or Human-Computer Interaction (HCI).
 Rather than answer it anew each time, let me summarize my answer here.
 (From now on I use “design” to mean HCI or any subset of design (e.g.: graphic, interaction, UX, industrial, …).

 The basic question goes something like this: